And that DJ who only plays the Chicken Dance should go with it.

 The Revenue Impact

-When you build real partnerships instead of lists:
+When you build real partnerships instead of dusty lists, things change.

 - Vendors actively refer you